-At the end of the fiscal year the Association entered into a one year agreement for the rental of office, board room and storage space from the City of Ottawa.
-The commitment under this contract for 2016 is approximately \$15,500.
+The Association has entered into a one year agreement for the rental of office, board room and storage space from the City of Ottawa.
+The commitment under this contract for 2017 is approximately \$15,500.

 7. Income taxes

 The Association is a not-for-profit-organization and hence is exempt from income taxes.